-A series of dictionaries from the 1970s published by Seibundo Shinkosha (誠文堂新光社) comprises much very good material.
-It included
+A series of dictionaries were published by Seibundo Shinkosha (誠文堂新光社) in the 1970s and 80s.
+Comprises much very good material.
+It included:

-- Famous Tsumego Dictionary (1 volume) by Hashimoto Shoji
+- Famous Tsumego Dictionary by Hashimoto Shoji 名作詰碁辞典

-- Masterpiece Tsumego Dictionary (1 volume) by Sekiyama Riichi and Sekiyama Toshio
+- Masterpiece Tsumego Dictionary by Sekiyama Riichi and Sekiyama Toshio 傑作詰碁辞典

-The Joseki Dictionary here is the Small one, a cut-down version of the Igo Daijiten.
+The Suzuki/Kitani Joseki Dictionary is a cut-down version of the old Igo Daijiten.

 The Takagawa Fuseki Dictionary is quite different from Rin's.
 Where Rin's dictionary is a broad survey of fuseki practice up to the 70's, Takagawa's is much more an exposition of how he sees fuseki.
 (Takagawa, Fujisawa Hideyuki, and Go Seigen were considered the masters of fuseki of that time.)
 Like all experienced pros he has tried all kinds of fuseki in his career.
 In this dictionary most of the example games are with him playing either Black or White.